-Sixth Form boys wear:
+Sixth Form Dress Code

 - Plain sweaters may be worn with a shirt, tie and jacket.

 - Shirts/tops which show a bare midriff, shoulders or visible cleavage must not be worn.

-- Jeans or leggings are not permitted.
+- Jeans, jogging bottoms or leggings are not permitted.

 - Students should wear their jacket/blazer at all times (during warm weather in the summer term, students should have their jackets/blazers with them, but may choose to remove them).

-- Students may wear a smart formal outdoor coat to travel to and from school.
+- Students may wear a smart, formal outdoor coat to travel to and from school.

 - Any make-up or jewellery worn by students should be discreet.

-This is a requirement of all staff, visitors and Sixth Form students to comply with safeguarding regulations.
+Students must wear name badges, and school-issued lanyards, so they are visible at all times; this is an essential and non-negotiable requirement of all staff, visitors and Sixth Form students, to comply with safeguarding regulations.

-Any student who is unsure of what is acceptable should see
+Any student who is unsure of what is acceptable should see: